 As highly sensitive people, we love to learn and think deeply, so improving memory and maintaining our brain power for as long as possible should always be a priority!
 I recently read an article by Drs.
 Oz and Roisen on improving memory at any age.
 Below are their thoughts:

 Brain scientists love to say the brain is “plastic,” which means it’s flexible and capable of growing new cells and making strong new connections between them, at any age.
 That means brain-friendly lifestyle changes can help ward off memory problems.
 Here are some lifestyle upgrades:

-How can you improve your memory at any age?
+How can you improve your memory?
+Do you have any strategies that you want to share?
+Have you ever struggled with remembering things?
+If so, why do you think so?
 I’m interested in any thoughts or comments that you have.